team-friendo/signalboost/README.md

 In the  ansible `inventory` file we created we will define the intial credentials ansible will create and use to setup Signalboost.
 You will need the static `{{ IP ADDRESS OF YOUR REMOTE HOST }}`, `{{ A USERNAME TO BE CREATED BY ANSIBLE, NOT ROOT }}` and the local `{{ PATH TO YOUR SSH PRIVATE KEY }}`.

-You must add at least one `admin`, that matches the ansible_user you defined  `{{ USERNAME OF YOUR ANSIBLE_USER ABOVE }}`.
-Add additional admins if you need additional users on your server:
+You must add at least one `admin`, that matches the ansible_user you defined above.
+Add additional admins if you need additional users on your server.
+The `{{ SSH PUBKEY OF AN ADMIN }}` in this case expects a full pub key contained in single quotes:

 ```
 signalboost: